-How to make it: separate the white from the yolk and put it aside, whip it well with a fork until it looks like foam.
-Please apply to your clean skin, leave it until your skin tightens up ( like you wear a masker), and gently wash your skin.
+How to make it: Separate the white from the yolk and, put it aside, whip it well with a fork until it looks like foam.
+Then, please apply it to your clean skin, leave it until your skin tightens up ( like you wear a masker), and gently wash your skin.

 And here is a juice recipe that can help to heal your skin.

 Two tomatoes, one celery, three spoons of lemons juice, a bit of fresh ginger, one small carrot, and honey to the taste.
 Mix it all using a blender and drink it.
 It is healthy, tastes good, and will help your skin glow like morning sunshine.